 - Remember the sunscreen.
 You’re susceptible to sunburn any time of year.

 Pay attention to your surroundings.

 Regardless of your chosen walking environment, pay attention to the world around you.
 Focus on other walkers and the conditions of the roads or trails.

 If you choose to listen to music while walking it is recommended that you only use one earphone and keep the volume low enough to hear surrounding sounds.

 Seek medical treatment for any injuries you may sustain.

 If you become injured with any of the conditions listed above or any others, talk to your doctor or seek emergency treatment you are experiencing severe or persistent discomfort.
 Your doctor can help ensure that you are exercising appropriately based on your personal health and medical history.

-To learn more about walking safety and treatments for injuries, visit the UPMC Center for Sports Medicine website or call 1-855-93-SPORT (77678) to make an appointment.
+To learn more about walking safety and treatments for injuries, visit UPMC Sports Medicine website or call 1-855-93-SPORT (77678) to make an appointment.